 December 31, 2013

-Pop up display products are considered to be one of the flexible marketing solutions for building brand awareness at corporate events.
+Pop-up display products are considered to be one of the flexible marketing solutions for building brand awareness at corporate events.
 But few firms are truly capitalizing on the benefits that these tools can bring to their company’s marketing campaigns.
-Often, pop up displays are simply placed close to the main display area to add information for audiences to review.
-With the power to transform campaigns, pop up displays can be tremendously effective when utilized in the right way.
-Here are two common mistakes made by companies in designing their pop up displays.
+Often, pop-up displays are simply placed close to the main display area to add information for audiences to review.
+With the power to transform campaigns, pop-up displays can be tremendously effective when utilized in the right way.
+Here are two common mistakes made by companies in designing their pop-up displays.

-2) Using Small Fonts in Design
+2) Using Small Fonts in the Design

 While pop-up displays are designed to be viewed close-up, many companies still use fonts that are too small in their pop-up advertising.
 That’s because the designs created often look great on a computer screen or a printout.
 But when placed on the board, fonts can be overshadowed by the size of the display area.
 Companies should work with design professionals that can offer actual-size printouts of their display before going to the final proofing stages.